 4. Debbie – A Nightmare on Elm Street 4 – The Dream Master (1988)

-Perhaps not the scariest of deaths, but in terms of visual ingenuity and special effects prowess, there are perhaps none better than the infamous cockroach scene, which saw bugphobe Debbie bite the dust with a sense of irony which personifies Krueger at his most sadistically playful.
-Other deaths in The Dream Master were scrapped or altered due to overexpenditure on other set pieces, but if this particular scene was the reason behind Rick’s ludicrous karate confrontation with an invisible Freddy, it was more than worth it.
+Not the most terrifying of deaths, but in terms of visual ingenuity and practical effects prowess, there are perhaps none better than the infamous cockroach scene, which saw bugphobe Debbie bite the dust with a sense of irony which personifies Krueger at his most sadistically playful.
+Other deaths in The Dream Master were scrapped or altered due to overexpenditure on other set-pieces, but if this particular scene was the reason behind Rick’s ludicrous karate confrontation with an invisible Freddy, it was more than worth it.